ghl3/Jest/doc/intro.md

 Note, of course, that any side effects executed in a lazy for loop (such as printing) won't happen until the lazy sequence is realized (which may never happen).

-## Scope

-Variables declared in Jest are global unless they are declared in a let expression:

-    let(val x=0) {
-        x + 10;
-    }

-Let expressions are indeed expressions and will evaluate to the value of the last line in the block.
-One can declare multiple variables in a let expression.
-Each variable declared in the let expression has scope only until the end of the let expression's block.
-Variables declared in the let expression will shadow any earlier declared variables.

-    val x = 100;
-    val res = let(val x=10; val y=20) {
-        x+y;
-    }

-	println(res);

-	// Prints 30 (not 120)

 ## Methods